 Cuticle supplies are also optional, especially if you heed the dermatologist and leave your cuticles intact.
 If you insist on pruning, you'll need a cuticle softener.
 To save money, you can swap hand lotion for professional cuticle softener.
 You'll also need a wooden cuticle stick to push the cuticle off the nail and cuticle scissors.
 Finally, just as in the salon, you'll need a base coat, colored polish and a top coat.

 To avoid infections, clean your clippers and scissors and throw out your disposable supplies after each use.
 Never share supplies with your significant other, friend or spouse.

 For this equipment, you'll pay less than $30 if you buy generic brands and upward of $150 if the products are professional-grade.

-Look over the links on the next page for more beauty tips.
+Look over the links below for more beauty tips.

 - Draelos, Zoe Diana.
 "Nail Cosmetics." eMedicine.
 April 30, 2009.
 (10/14/2009) http://emedicine.medscape.com/article/1067468-overview

 - Manicurist, Beantown Nail Spa.
 Personal interview.
 10/1/2009.

 - The New York Times.
 "Microbe in Salon Footbath is Suspected in Boil Outbreak."
 April 27, 2001.
 (10/15/2009)http://www.nytimes.com/2001/04/27/health/27NAIL.html